Credit Cards vs. Debit Cards: A Comprehensive Comparison

 Which provides more rewards?
 Credit cards.

 Credit card rewards are one of the primary reasons why people use credit cards.
+Cash back rewards are especially attractive because you get a percentage back for your purchases.
 Anti-credit card people say that credit cards don't really offer valuable rewards, but I'll let you be the judge.

 PerkStreet Financial is an example of a bank that is now also offering cash back for debit card purchases.